 Suunto Core All Black Military SS014279010

-The watch has standard features that you would expect military watches to have, such as an altimeter, barometer, compass, and sunrise/ sunset time.
+The Suunto watch has tactical features that you would expect military watches to have, such as an altimeter, barometer, compass, and sunrise/sunset time.

-It is a shame that it does not include a GPS tracking system, but that’s normal given how it is more affordable than other military watches on the market.
+It is a shame that Suunto does not include a GPS tracking system, but that’s normal, given how it is more affordable than other military watches on the market.

 - An altimeter to track the vertical movement